sin5678/inav_cn_wiki/Modes.md

 In ANGLE mode it also makes yaw turns smoother and completely pirouette-less.
 This is because TURN ASSIST introduces feed-forward control in pitch/roll and maintains attitude naturally and without delay.

-## Auxillary Configuration
+## AUXILIARY CONFIGURATION

-Spare auxillary receiver channels can be used to enable/disable modes.
+Spare auxiliary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.

 Configure your transmitter so that switches or dials (potentiometers) send channel data on channels 5 and upwards (the first 4 channels are usually occupied by the throttle, aileron, rudder, and elevator channels).

 _e.g.
 You can configure a 3 position switch to send 1000 when the switch is low, 1500 when the switch is in the middle and 2000 when the switch is high._

-Configure your tx/rx channel limits to use values between 1000 and 2000.
+Configure your TX/RX channel limits to use values between 1000 and 2000.
 The range used by mode ranges is fixed to 900 to 2100.

-When a channel is within a specifed range the corresponding mode is enabled.
+When a channel is within a specified range the corresponding mode is enabled.

 Use the GUI configuration tool to allow easy configuration when channel.

 ### CLI

-There is a CLI command, `aux` that allows auxillary configuration.
+There is a CLI command, `aux` that allows auxiliary configuration.
 It takes 5 arguments as follows:

 * AUD range slot number (0 - 39)
 * mode id (see mode list above)